 The use of herbs is a time-honored approach to strengthening the body and treating disease.
-Herbs, however, can trigger side effects and can interact with other herbs, supplements, or medications.
+However, herbs can trigger side effects and interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs only under the supervision of a health care practitioner.

 - Butterbur (Petasites hybridus, 500 mg per day) -- Butterbur has been used traditionally to treat asthma and bronchitis and to reduce mucus.
 Several scientific studies suggest it can help with allergic rhinitis.
 One study of 125 people with hay fever found that an extract of butterbur was as effective as Zyrtec.
 Another study compared butterbur to Allegra with similar findings.
-Both studies were small, however, so more research is needed.
-Researchers don’t know whether taking butterbur longer than 12 - 16 weeks is safe.
+However, both studies were small.
+So more research is needed.
+Researchers don't know whether taking butterbur longer than 12 to 16 weeks is safe.
 Butterbur can cause stomach upset, headache, and drowsiness.
 Pregnant and breastfeeding women, and young children, should not take butterbur.
 If you take any prescription medications, ask your doctor before taking butterbur.
 Only use butterbur products from a reputable manufacturer under the guidance of your physician.
 Low quality butterbur may contain potentially harmful toxins.

 - Stinging nettle (Urtica dioica, 600 mg per day for one week) -- Stinging nettle has been used traditionally for treating a variety of conditions, including allergic rhinitis.
 But studies so far are lacking.
 Only one small study suggested that stinging nettle might help relieve symptoms of allergic rhinitis.
 Pregnant women and young children should not take stinging nettle.
-Talk to your doctor before taking stinging nettle if you take blood pressure medication, blood thinners, diuretics, water pills, lithium, or other medications processed by the kidneys, or if you have diabetes.
+Talk to your doctor before taking stinging nettle if you have diabetes or if you take blood pressure medication, blood thinners, diuretics, water pills, lithium, or other medications processed by the kidneys.

 Some evidence suggests that acupuncture may help treat people with allergic rhinitis, although not all studies agree.
-In one study that included 45 people with hay fever, acupuncture worked as well as antihistamines in improving symptoms, and the effects seemed to last longer.
+In one study of 45 people with hay fever, acupuncture worked as well as antihistamines in improving symptoms and the effects seemed to last longer.
 However, a controlled trial that compared acupuncture to placebo (sham acupuncture) found no real benefit.
 One study suggested that combining acupuncture with traditional Chinese herbs did help relieve symptoms.

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of allergic rhinitis symptoms based on their knowledge and experience.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

-- Allium cepa -- for frequent sneezing, a lot of irritating nasal discharge and tearing eyes; this person tends to feel thirsty.
+- Allium cepa -- for frequent sneezing, a lot of irritating nasal discharge and tearing eyes.
+This candidate tends to feel thirsty.

-- Euphrasia -- for bland nasal discharge, with stinging, irritating tears; a suitable person for this remedy has worse nasal symptoms when lying down.
+- Euphrasia -- for nasal discharge, with stinging, irritating tears.
+A suitable person for this remedy has worse nasal symptoms when lying down.

 Traditional Chinese Medicine